More server power costs money – but is a good investment. We show you what you need to consider in order to create optimal WordPress conditions.

 According to WordPress, most installations already run well with 64 MB.
 However, the standard for most hosters is more – at least 128 MB.
 More powerful tariffs also offer 256 MB or more.

 It is important to note that it is not only the PHP memory limit that is decisive, but also the remaining RAM (the PHP limit depends on the normal RAM).
-If the remaining RAM is too low, computing processes may be aborted.
+If the remaining RAM is too low, computing processes may be cancelled.

 Requirement 5: Server location – the closer, the better

 The server location also has an influence on the loading speed.
-It is easy to imagine that the distance between the user and the server has an influence on the speed of page delivery: If a server in the USA has to be addressed for every request, this simply takes longer than if the server is located in Frankfurt.
+It is easy to visualise that the distance between user and server has an influence on the speed of page delivery: If a server in the USA has to be addressed for every request, this simply takes longer than if the server is located in Frankfurt.
+Even if the server location is certainly not the most important WordPress requirement, it can have a decisive influence on the performance of the website.

 Conclusion: Hardware is important, but only half the battle